-The AMRC now forms the core of the University of Sheffield AMRC group, along with the Nuclear AMRC, which is applying the same collaborative research model to the civil nuclear manufacturing supply chain; Namtec, which provides training and consultancy to the UK metals manufacturing supply chain; the Knowledge Transfer Centre, which opened in early 2012 to help us engage businesses along the manufacturing supply chain; and the new AMRC Training Centre, which will provide advanced apprenticeship and higher training from autumn 2013.
+The AMRC now forms the core of the University of Sheffield AMRC group, along with the Nuclear AMRC, which is applying the same collaborative research model to the civil nuclear manufacturing supply chain; the Knowledge Transfer Centre, which opened in early 2012 to help us engage businesses along the manufacturing supply chain; and the new AMRC Training Centre, which opened in autumn 2013 to provide advanced apprenticeship and higher training for manufacturing companies.

 The University of Sheffield AMRC has also acquired Namtec, a provider of training and consultancy to the UK metals manufacturing supply chain, and Castings Technology International, a world-leading provider of technology, expertise and services to the cast metals sector, to further expand the breadth and depth of its industrial collaborations.